kolomanschaft/updatejunkie/README.md

 ## Setup

-The setup process is straight forward.
-Copy the config file `files/willhaben.cfg.sample` to `files/willhaben.cfg` and edit it.
-The sample configuration is well commented and should be easy to grasp.
-That's it!

 To launch Willhaben simply run `main.py`:

-    python main.py
+    python3 main.py

-Willhaben will automatically look for the configuration file `files/willhaben.cfg`.
-However, you can create arbitrary configuration files and pass them as an argument:
+Willhaben will automatically look for the command script `files/willhaben.json`.
+However, you can create arbitrary command script and pass them as an argument:

-    python main.py path/to/configfile.cfg
+    python3 main.py path/to/commandscript.json

-This way you can create various config files, one for each kind of ads you want to observe.
+This way you can create various command scripts and run multiple instances simultaneously, if desired.
+Use `files/willhaben.json.example` as a template.

+## Commands

+The whole configuration of Willhaben is based on commands (the only exceptions are profiles which are discussed in the next chapter).
+Commands are encoded in JSON and can be send to Willhaben in two ways:

+* Via a HTTP API
+* Via a configuration script

+You could launch Willhaben without a command script to bootstrap it.
+After launch Willhaben can be configured using the web-based JSON API.
+If nothing else was configured (using a command script), Willhaben listens on localhost:8118.
+However, it is recommended to use a command script to do some basic configuration.

 ## Profiles